Land Rover LR2 Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-U.S. average insurance rates for a Land Rover LR2 are $1,120 a year with full coverage.
-Comprehensive costs on average $212 a year, collision costs $272, and liability insurance costs $478.
-Liability-only insurance costs as little as $526 a year, with high-risk driver insurance costing around $2,404.
-16-year-old drivers pay the highest rates at $4,390 a year or more.
+The average insurance rates for a Land Rover LR2 are $1,120 a year with full coverage.
+Comprehensive costs on average $212 a year, collision insurance costs $272, and liability is $478.
+Buying just liability costs around $526 a year, and insurance for high-risk drivers costs around $2,404.
+Teens cost the most to insure at up to $4,390 a year.

 Average premium for full coverage: $1,120

-These estimates include $500 deductible amounts, bodily injury liability limits of 30/60, and includes medical/PIP and uninsured motorist coverage.
-Estimates are averaged for all U.S. states and LR2 trim levels.
+Full coverage includes $500 deductibles, split liability limits of 30/60, and includes uninsured/under-insured motorist coverage.
+Prices are averaged for all U.S. states and LR2 trim levels.

-For a driver around age 40, Land Rover LR2 insurance prices go from as low as $526 for liability-only coverage to a high of $2,404 for a driver who has had serious violations or accidents.
+For the normal driver, Land Rover LR2 insurance rates range from as low as $526 for your basic liability-only policy to a high of $2,404 for coverage for higher-risk drivers.

-The ranges above demonstrate why it is important to compare rates based on a specific location and risk profile, rather than relying on rate averages.
+The examples above demonstrate why it is important to compare rates quotes based on a specific location and risk profile, instead of using averaged prices.

 Use the form below to get customized rates for your location.